isaacnmm/pestpolicy-hugo2XX/content/posts/are-butterfly-bushes-bad-for-butterflies/index.md

 * **Spicebush (_Lindera benzoin_): ** Host for Spicebush Swallowtail. * **Pawpaw (_Asimina triloba_): ** Host for Zebra Swallowtail. * **Redbud (_Cercis canadensis_): ** Host for Henry's Elfin.

 When choosing alternatives, focus on **native plants specific to your region**.
-These plants have co
-- evolved with local insect populations and provide the most complete ecological support.
+These plants have co-evolved with local insect populations and provide the most complete ecological support.

 ##  Consider Succession Planting

 To create a truly thriving butterfly garden, think beyond just individual plants.
 Implement **succession planting** to ensure there are continuous blooms and host plants available throughout the growing season.

-* **Early Spring Nectar: ** Provide flowers that bloom as adult butterflies emerge from overwintering. * **Mid
-- Summer Nectar & Hosts: ** Ensure a peak of food and breeding sites during the most active period. * **Late Season Nectar: ** Offer critical nectar sources for migrating butterflies (like Monarchs) and those preparing for winter.
+* **Early Spring Nectar: ** Provide flowers that bloom as adult butterflies emerge from overwintering. * **Mid-Summer Nectar & Hosts: ** Ensure a peak of food and breeding sites during the most active period. * **Late Season Nectar: ** Offer critical nectar sources for migrating butterflies (like Monarchs) and those preparing for winter.

-A diverse garden with different bloom times, flower shapes, and a mix of nectar and host plants will create a far more robust and resilient ecosystem for butterflies and all pollinators than any single plant, native or non
+A diverse garden with different bloom times, flower shapes, and a mix of nectar and host plants will create a far more robust and resilient ecosystem for butterflies and all pollinators than any single plant, native or non-native.
-- native.

 ##  Final Thoughts on Butterfly Bushes